samcartersmith/cds/packages/cds-migrator/README.md

 ## Create Your Own Migrator Script

 1. Create a directory under `src/migrations/update<YOUR_VERSION>` suffixed with the CDS version you're upgrading to.
 2. Create your migrator functions in this directory.
 You can access the project tree (the NX project where you are running the script) by passing `tree` as an argument to the default export function in a migrator file.
+Check out the "Writing Your Own Migrator Script" section for guidance on how to write these functions.
-3. Add a key for the version to the `migrations` obejct in `src/migrations/migrations.ts` and pass it your migrator functions as an array.
+3. Add a case for the version you are adding to the switch case statement in `packages/cds-migrator/src/generators/migrate/migrate.ts` and pass it your migrator functions and the tree as an argument.
 4. Add the same key to `properties.version.enum` in `src/generators/migrate/schema.json`
 5. Clear your NX cache with `yarn nx reset`
 6. Build and watch for changes in the migrator package by running `yarn nx run cds-migrator:build --skip-nx-cache && yarn nx run cds-migrator:watch`